 top of page

-October is Clergy Appreciation Month and October 8 has been designated as Clergy Appreciation Day in 2023.
+October is Pastor Appreciation Month and the second Sunday of the month (October 13, 2024) has been designated as Pastor Appreciation Day.
 When a person enters into ministry, they are answering a call from God and they put their whole heart and effort into that ministry without expecting anything in return.
 How often do we take the time to express our appreciation?

 To be able to genuinely express our appreciation, we must first take the time to learn about, reflect on, and give thanks for the countless ways our pastor(s) or clergy person serves in ministry in local congregations, non-traditional settings, and in our communities.